 Excursions in Tuscany like no others!
-If you are looking for a typical tour of Tuscany or a wine tasting tour, then you'll have to skip to the bottom of the page.
+If you are looking for a typical picture postcard tour of Tuscany or a wine tasting tour, then you'll have to skip to the bottom of the page.
 (There are some really lovely ones.)

 The first takes you underground deep into Maremma's metalliferous hillside, down natural caves and potholes that were once medieval silver mines and are now home to wild animals, bat colonies and bones!

 Be prepared to wear a hard hat and get a bit muddy!

 The excursion into Maremma's silver mines takes place in the very special "Riserva Naturale delle Cornate e Fosini" - the Nature Reserve of the Cornate and Fosini - on the Cornate di Gerfalco, the highest massif in Maremma's metalliferous hills.

 The reserve was established in 1996 to protect the rare "Falco pellegrino" (the Peregrine Falcon) and "Falco biarmicus lanario" (the Lanner or Feldeggs Falcon).
 Which live there in the skies above the calcareous grass and scrub lands, and forests of chestnut, hornbeam, oak, and holm oak.